dhirendrapratapsingh/trello-task-board/README.md

 npm start<br>
 open http://localhost:3000/ to run app again.

-The build is minified by Webpack and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-### Problem Statemnet and basic Features
+## Problem Statemnet and main Features

 We want to implement a trello board which will help us keep track of cards categorised into lists.
 For example - in the above figure, we have two list Teams and Products.
 Each list can have any